GenomicsAotearoa/hts_workshop_mpi/docs/level1/42_slurm_introduction.md

 !!! quote ""

     * Mechanism to control access by many users to shared computing resources
-    * Queuing / scheduling system for users’ jobs
+    * Queuing / scheduling system for users' jobs
     * Manages the reservation of resources and job execution on these resources
     * Allows users to “fire and forget” large, long calculations or many jobs (“production runs”)